Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images

-To improve the alignment of the functions, prior knowledge on functional regions such as functional atlas or ROIs as well as landmarks can be incorporated to the registration step.
+A possible approach in future studies for improving the alignment of the functions is to incorporate prior knowledge on functional regions, such as functional atlas or ROIs as well as landmarks, into the registration step.

 Second, in modeling the variability in functionality, an alternative approach is to use the multilevel PCA (\cite{Di:2009dz}) to further separate the inter- and intra-subject (temporal) variability of the aligned tfMRI signals.
-Then one can link the multilevel PC projects to the covariates to study their effects on the functionality at different phases of the tasks.
+The PC projections at each level can be used to study the effects of covariates on neuronal activation at different phases of the tasks.

-Third, in the proposed model and estimation method we do not impose extra constraints on the elements of the covariance matrix other than the regularization on elements in the Cholesky decomposition of the precision matrix.
+Third, in the proposed model and estimation method we do not impose extra constraints on the elements of the covariance/precision matrix other than the regularization on elements in the Cholesky decomposition of the precision matrix.
 As a result the estimation of the covariance matrix is flexible and adapts well to a wide range of covariance structures.
 If prior knowledge implies further constraints on the covariance matrix, elements in the Cholesky decomposition can be re-parameterized to satisfy, at least approximately, the desired structure of the covariance matrix.